kamino410/procam-calibration/README.md

 `white_threashould` is a threashold to specify robustness of graycode decoding.
 To avoid decoding error, increase these numbers.

-Calibration result will be saved as `./calibration_result.xml` (cv::Filestorage format).
+Calibration result will be saved as `./calibration_result.xml` (cv::FileStorage format).

 ## Additional Resource